 - Non-consensual sexual contact

 - Dating/relationship violence; and

-The University of Southern Mississippi strongly encourages prompt reporting of sexual misconduct.
+The University of Southern Mississippi strongly encourages prompt reporting of sexual misconduct pursuant to the USM Sexual Misconduct policy.
 Reporting provides resources to victims and contributes to keeping the campus safe.
 To further this aim, the University established the Title IX Office and the position of Title IX coordinator.
 The University's Title IX Office partners with several University entities to create and maintain a learning and working environment free from sex or gender-based discrimination

 The University provides resources and reporting options to students, faculty, and staff to address concerns related to sexual harassment and sexual violence prohibited by Title IX and University policy.

 If you believe you or someone you know has been the victim of sexual misconduct, you should report the incident(s) to the University Title IX Coordinator, Rebecca Malley, (firstname.lastname@example.org) or to the University Police Department.
 Such incidents may violate the University’s sexual misconduct policy, as well as the law.
 Therefore, the University encourages individuals to pursue their complaints through the University’s process for sexual misconduct and if they choose, through the criminal justice system.